Alternate Sorcerer

 Spellcasting Focus

-Your body itself can be used as a spellcasting focus.
-You must have at least one free hand to cast spells that require somatic or material components, and you must still provide material components that are consumed by a spell or have a gold cost.
+Your body is your spellcasting focus for your Sorcerer spells.
+You must have a free hand to cast spells that require somatic or material components, and you must still provide material components that are consumed by a spell or have a gold cost.

 Metamagic